DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 In some cases, the rigging is succesful, but inacurate, which can cause shaking or wobbly wheels.
 This is usually due to one of 3 things:
-    * The Rear or Front wheels are not properly alligned
+    * The L/R Rear or L/R Front wheels are not properly alligned in pairs
     * Any of the wheels had a rotation offset or the geometry was not straightned before rigging
-    * The Tire Mesh does not have evenly distributed geometry (See :ref:`force-pivot`)
+    * The Tire Mesh does not have evenly distributed geometry (See :ref:`auto-tire-pivot`)

 .. note::
     Custom rigging and parenting can be done using the :ref:`rig-setup-mode`